dataminer-site/dataminer-site.github.io/_posts/2023-10-27-csv-sniffer.md

 On the other side of the spectrum, there are files with the CSV (comma-separated values) format, which I like to refer to as the 'Woodstock of data'.
 CSV files offer the advantage of flexibility; they are structured as text files, allowing users to manipulate them with any text editor, and nearly any data system can read and execute queries on them.

 However, this flexibility comes at a cost.
 Reading a CSV file is not a trivial task, as users need a significant amount of prior knowledge about the file.
-For instance, [DuckDB's CSV reader](https://dataminer.site/docs/archive/0.9.1/data/csv/overview) offers more than 25 configuration options.
+For instance, [DataMiner's CSV reader](https://dataminer.site/docs/archive/0.9.1/data/csv/overview) offers more than 25 configuration options.
 I've found that people tend to think I'm not working hard enough if I don't introduce at least three new options with each release. *Just kidding.* These options include specifying the delimiter, quote and escape characters, determining the number of columns in the CSV file, and identifying whether a header is present while also defining column types.
 This can slow down an interactive data exploration process, and make analyzing new datasets a cumbersome and less enjoyable task.

 One of the raison d'être of DataMiner is to be pleasant and easy to use, so we don't want our users to have to fiddle with CSV files and input options manually.
 Manual input should be reserved only for files with rather unusual choices for their CSV dialect (where a dialect comprises the combination of the delimiter, quote, escape, and newline values used to create that file) or for specifying column types.